startxfr/sxapi-core/docs/resources/couchbase.md

 #### **Parameters**

--   `n1ql`**string** The N1QL request to send to the query node for the resource's cluster
+-   `n1ql` **string** The N1QL request to send to the query node for the resource's cluster
--   `callback` **Function** Callback function used to handle the answer.
+-   `callback` **function** Callback function used to handle the answer.
 If not provided, $cbdb.__queryDefaultCallback will be used.
 Callback function must have first parameter set for error boolean and second parameter for result.
-    -   `error` **Boolean** True if and error occur.
+    -   `error` **boolean** True if and error occur.
 Response describe this error
-    -   `response` **Object, Array** Content responded for the couchbase cluster
+    -   `response` **object, array** Content responded for the couchbase cluster

 #### **Sample code**